 What You Should Know About Selecting Laminated Flooring for your Home

-Laminated flooring is becoming more popular, and not just from those on a tight budget.
+Laminated flooring is becoming more popular, and not just for those on a tight budget.
 Just like it does for your kitchen cabinets and bench tops, laminated flooring comes in a range of finishes and colours.
 Laminated flooring is dramatically less expensive than timber floorboards, is water resistant and is very durable.

 What Is Laminated Flooring Made Of?